Laminations from the symplectic double: Background on cluster varieties

 Once we have deformed the edges of our triangulation in this way, we can lift the triangulation to the upper half plane to get a collection of ideal triangles.
 Let $k$ be any internal edge and consider the two ideal triangles that share this edge.
 Together they form an ideal quadrilateral, and we number the vertices of this ideal quadrilateral in counterclockwise order as shown below so that $k$ joins vertices 1 and~3.

 Choose a horocycle at each vertex, and put $A_{ij}=e^{l_{ij}/2}$ where $l_{ij}$ is the signed length of the segment between the horocycles at $i$ and $j$.
 We then define the \emph{cross ratio}

 It is easy to see that there are two ways of numbering the vertices, and both give the same value for the cross ratio.
 One can also show that the numbers $X_k$ ($k\in J$) are independent of the chosen horocycles.
 They are the numbers that we associate to the point~$m$.
+(Note that our quantities $X_k$ are inverse to the coordinates defined in some sources, for example~\cite{P}, Chapter~2, Definition~4.1.)

 \begin{proposition} The numbers $X_j$ ($j\in J$) provide a bijection

 \end{proposition}

 \begin{proof} Suppose we are given a positive number $X_j$ for each edge $j\in J$.
 To recover the orientation of a hole~$h$, we compute the number $\sum\log X_j$, where the sum is over all edges~$j$ incident to~$h$.
 This sum is negative (respectively, positive) when the orientation is induced from the orientation of $S$ (respectively, the opposite of this orientation).